hasura/graphql-engine/community/boilerplates/serverless-triggers/zeit-now/go/echo/README.md

-# NodeJS Echo Example on Zeit
+# Go Echo on Zeit

-This is an example which echoes the event back, written in NodeJS.
+This is an example which echoes the event back, written in Golang.

 ### Create a table